ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 clear text, to which other enties.
 In most cases information that is provided for protocol and path selection should not directly translate in information that is visible on the path.
-But there might be specific configuration information that are intended for path exposure, such as e.g. a DiffServ codepoint setting, that is either povided directly by the appliaction or indirectly configured over a traffic profile.
+But there might be specific configuration information that are intended for path exposure, such as e.g. a DiffServ codepoint setting, that is either povided directly by the application or indirectly configured over a traffic profile.

 Further, applications should be aware that communication attempts can lead to more than one connection establishment.
-This is for example the case when the transport system also excecutes name resolution; or when support mechasims such as TURN or ICE are used to establish connectivity; or if protocols or paths are raised; or if a path fails and fallback or re-establishment is supported in the transport system.
+This is for example the case when the transport system also excecutes name resolution; or when support mechanisms such as TURN or ICE are used to establish connectivity; or if protocols or paths are raised; or if a path fails and fallback or re-establishment is supported in the transport system.

-These communication activities are not different from what is used today, however, taps' goal is to support such mechaism as a generic service within the transport layer.
-This enables application to more dynamically benefit from innovations and new protocols in the transport system but at the same time may reduce transparency of the underlying communication actions to the application itself.
-The taps API is designed such that protocol and path selection can be limited to a small and controlled set if required by the application for functional or security purposes.
-Further taps implementations should provide an interface to pull information about which protocol and path is currently in use as well as provide logging about communication events of each connection.
+These communication activities are not different from what is used today, however, the goal of a TAPS transport system is to support such mechanisms as a generic service within the transport layer.
+This enables applications to more dynamically benefit from innovations and new protocols in the transport system but at the same time may reduce transparency of the underlying communication actions to the application itself.
+The TAPS API is designed such that protocol and path selection can be limited to a small and controlled set if required by the application for functional or security purposes.
+Further TAPS implementations should provide an interface to pull information about which protocol and path is currently in use as well as provide logging about communication events of each connection.

 # Acknowledgements